 V3: 7 October 2011

 Sharon Goh graduated in 2002 from TU Delft with a Masters Degree in Strategic Product Design.
-She is currently in charge of the sales and marketing of Dutch designed products in the Asia Pacific.
-She has worked in Japan, Netherlands and Singapore, in the competences of industrial design, design management and product marketing.
+She is currently in charge of the sales and marketing of Dutch-designed products in the Asia Pacific.
+She has worked in Japan, Netherlands, and Singapore, in the competencies of industrial design, design management and product marketing.